ember-learn/guides-source/guides/release/components/triggering-changes-with-actions.md

-You can think of a component as a black box of UI functionality.
+You can think of a component as a cohesive part of your application or as black box of UI functionality.

+When we say cohesive, we mean a component should be (a) able to be functionally coupled with other components to form your entire application or part of it, and/or (b) usable as a stand-alone, self-contained abstraction with its own data and behavior.
+In other words, the component should be able to be used in a different context of your application – reusable.

 So far, you've learned how parent components can pass attributes in to a child component, and how that component can use those attributes from both JavaScript and its template.